JakeD520/Lucian/03_Episodes/S01E01/Scene 7.md

 Finally, Rexus exhales, voice softer than usual.

 **REXUS** (shrugging, as if finishing a story mid-thought)
 Yeah.
-I wanted to stay with Taresh.
+As I was saying, I wanted to stay with Taresh.

 He moves on, absently toying with numerous props.